signalfx/apmworkshop/apm/workshop-steps/1-prep.md

 ### Prep Step 1: Log in to your Splunk Observability account to identify token/realm

-Check your [Splunk Observability Account](https://login.signalfx.com) (your welcome email has this link) and identify your TOKEN and REALM- these are available in the profile menu (the one on top right with a person icon) in your Splunk Observability  account.
+Check your [Splunk Observability Account](https://app.us1.signalfx.com/o11y/#/home) (your welcome email has this link) and identify your TOKEN and REALM- these are available in the profile menu in your Splunk Observability account.
+Note that the realm component i.e. `us1` may be different for your account based on how you signed up.

 How to find realm:
 <img src="../../../assets/org.png" width="360" />